johnridesabike/bikewalklife/posts/2020/11/blackfridayparking-becomes-iwishthisparkingwas.md

 - Black Friday parking
 - parking
 - hashtags
+excerpt: >
+  For several years, Strong Towns has led a social media campaign called
+  #BlackFridayParking.
+If you aren’t familiar with it, here’s the basic logic...

 ---
 For several years, Strong Towns has led a social media campaign called #BlackFridayParking.
 If you aren’t familiar with it, here’s the basic logic: